-The Fishing Cove Look-off
+The Fishing Cove look-off

 Take in the view!
 335 metres (1,000 ft) below you lie a small cove and grassy clearing at the base of MacKenzie Mountain which was once a fishing village.
 Here, the Scottish settlers fished in the Gulf waters and traded with the French for supplies.
 Fishing Cove is now the site of the only designated wilderness campsite in the park.
 Camping is restricted to a small number of people at any one time in order to preserve the wilderness experience and reduce impact on the environment.
 You must register to camp; bring your own camp stove and drinking water.
-Remember, it's a long way down but there is a shorter alternate route back up.

-MacKenzie Mountain Look-off - The Highland Plateau
+MacKenzie Mountain look-off - The Highland Plateau

-Over 90% of the Park's surface area is Highlands Plateau.
+Over 90% of the park's surface area is Highlands Plateau.
 These seemingly flat-topped mountains are part of what makes this park unique.
 They make up the largest remaining tract of wild land left in Nova Scotia.
 With an average elevation of 400 m (1,300 ft), the plateau is a harsh land cut with valleys and pocketed with shallow lakes and bogs.
 Learn about the bedrock that has resisted change for millions of years, the MacKenzie River as it winds its way through the canyon below or just enjoy the view of the highland plateau as it stretches out before you.

-MacKenzie Mountain Look-off - The Gulf of St. Lawrence
+MacKenzie Mountain look-off - The Gulf of St. Lawrence

 It is difficult to discuss the land around you without paying attention also to the water that reaches its shores.
 The Gulf of St. Lawrence, a strategic waterway Canadian throughout history, still plays a vital role in transportation and in the migration of marine mammals.
 The waters are warmer and less salty than the Atlantic Ocean.
 The ocean floor in the Gulf is not unlike the dry land around you—its features are just given different names because they are underwater.
 The floor is cut by "troughs" (valleys) and has "shelves" (plateaus).
 The ebb and flow of the Gulf currents are of great interest.
 Creating a nursery for a variety of fish species, the currents also have an effect on all five provinces that they border.
 One quarter of the total Canadian fish catch comes from these waters.

-MacKenzie Mountain Look-off - Whales
+MacKenzie Mountain look-off - Whales